Grünenberg Castle: History

-The complex of three ruined castles sit on a hill above the village of Melchnau.
+The complex of three ruined castles sits on a hill above the village of Melchnau.
 The Lords of Langenstein were first mentioned in 1194 when they helped found St. Urban's Abbey.
 The castle was likely built around that same time.
 Shortly thereafter, the Barons of Grünenberg inherited the Langenstein lands which they ruled from Grünenberg Castle.
 Between the 12th and 15th centuries, Grünenberg Castle was a cultural and political center for the nobility that ruled over much of the Oberaargau region.
 As the family split into separate branches, including the Schnabel von Grünenberg, Grimm von Grünenberg and Grünenberg vom Albis, a third castle was added to the complex.

 In the 14th and 15th centuries, the families expanded their power through marriage, purchase or holding fiefs for the Habsburg or Kyburg families.
 Their influence spread out from the Oberaargau into the Bernese Oberland.

 In 1383–84, during the Burgdorferkrieg, the castles and village were attacked and captured by Bernese troops.
 Both Schnabelburg and Grünenberg were destroyed during the war, but only Grünenberg was rebuilt.
 After the war, the lands and castles were returned to the Grünenbergs after they entered into a treaty with Bern.
 In 1432, the family sold Aarwangen to Bern and the last resident of Grünenberg Castle, the knight Wilhelm of Grünenberg, moved to Rheinfelden.
 In 1444 Grünenberg Castle was besieged and occupied by Bern.
 The Grünenberg lands were annexed and a Bernese vogt or bailiff moved into the castle.
-In 1452 the last male Grünenberg heir, Wilhelm, died and in 1480 the family sold Langenstein castle to Bern.
+The last male Grünenberg heir, Wilhelm, died in 1452, and the family sold Langenstein castle to Bern in 1480.
 After the Grünenberg lands were absorbed by Bern, it became part of the Bailiwick of Aarwangen.
 The castles were abandoned and began to slowly fall into ruin.

 In 1850, the municipal president Jakob Käser began to study the ruins, which he documented in a book, the Käser-Chronik in 1855.
-In 1949 the old castle chapel was excavated and roof was built over the chapel ruins to prevent further decay.
+In 1949 the old castle chapel was excavated and a roof was built over the chapel ruins to prevent further decay.
 Between 1992 and 1998 the rest of the ruins were excavated and preserved.